 Pull out your prenup.
 It’s rumored that Olsen put in place an ironclad prenup before marrying Sarkozy.
 This will be an important document and road map for their divorce, and possibly lay the groundwork for a very quick and quiet divorce settlement.
 The terms of the prenup can be used to form the temporary agreements as well as the final settlement.
 In Mary Kate’s situation, hopefully her prenup provides clarity on who gets the prime martial residence which appears to be at issue.
 The prenup may even include privacy clauses, such as not speaking to the press about their marriage.

 Carefully consider grounds for divorce when you do file.
 It appears that the courts in New York will be opening gradually as different regions begin loosening lockdown restrictions.
 It’s possible that within a few weeks, Mary Kate will be able to legally file court documents.
 When she does, hopefully her attorney steers her towards considering the grounds of “irreconcilable differences” as a good no-fault, all bases covered grounds (reason) for the divorce.
 Grounds for divorce is part of public court records, so the “catch all” grounds of irreconcilable differences can be a big help for privacy.

 There are extra challenges when it comes to getting divorced during COVID, especially in states like New York.
 Keeping your privacy intact can be one way to reduce the stress, so I hope these tips were helpful to you.

 Have questions about your divorce and filing?
 Want to learn more ways to protect your privacy?
 We can help.
-Schedule a free virtual consultation and talk to an attorney at no charge.
+Schedule a virtual consultation and talk to an attorney at no charge.
 (Phone or video virtual consults available — your choice.)
 Call us today at 888-888-0919, or please click the button below.